 Benjamin Johnson, Ph.D.

-Benjamin Johnson is a senior visiting researcher at the Chair of Cyber Trust.
+Benjamin Johnson is a senior staff member at the Chair of Cyber Trust.

 Before coming to TUM, Benjamin was a research associate at Carnegie Mellon University; and prior to that, he held both teaching and research positions at the University of California, Berkeley.
 He has also been a visiting scholar at the Pennsylvania State University and at the University of Münster.